Kremlin says it fears full-scale fighting in Ukraine’s east

 “The Kremlin has fears that a civil war could resume in Ukraine, and if a civil war, a full-scale military action resumes near our borders that would threaten the Russian Federation’s security,” Peskov said.
 “The ongoing escalation of tensions is quite unprecedented.”

-Dmitry Kozak, a Putin aide who serves as Russia’s top negotiator with Kyiv, warned Ukraine on Thursday against using force to retake control of the east, saying such a move would mark “the beginning of an end for Ukraine.”
+Dmitry Kozak, a Putin aide who serves as Russia’s top negotiator with Kyiv, warned Ukraine on Thursday against using force to retake control of the east, where many residents have Russian citizenship.
+Such a move would mark “the beginning of an end for Ukraine,” he said.

 Kozak said Russia would likely act to protect civilians if they faced a potential massacre like the one that took place during the Bosnian War in Srebrenica in 1995.